hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 [@!RFC7858], unless there is mutual agreement between the secondary and primary to use a port other than port 853 for XoT.
 There MAY be agreement to use different ports for AXoT and IXoT.

-## Connection usage

-It is useful to note that in these mechanisms it is the secondary that initiates the TLS connection to the primary for a XFR request, so that in terms of connectivity the secondary is the TLS client and the primary the TLS server.

-The details in (#updates-to-existing-specifications) about e.g., persistent connections and XFR message handling are fully applicable to XoT as well.
-However any behavior specified here takes precedence for XoT.

-Details in [@!RFC8310] about authentication, usage profiles and TLS profiles are fully applicable to XoT.

 ## High level XoT descriptions